TatuLaras/MediaManager/README.md

 Provide a CLI command to run your media player.
 The command will be run as {configured command} "{the media file}".

 ---

 I mainly made this project for my own media consumption needs, but if someone gets use out of this, that would be awesome.
-You can build the source in visual studio by opening the .sln file, and installing curl and glfw3 from vcpkg if you haven't already.
-I have also uploaded some binaries in the releases section.
-Linux support is coming eventually.

 ![image](https://github.com/TatuLaras/MediaManager/assets/34749827/5defbc78-343f-48cc-8197-71777f24b859)